orkestra/OrkestraPdfBundle/README.md

   arguments: [ @orkestra.pdf.factory_registry, @templating ]
 ```

-`AbstractPdfGenerator`, by default, takes a PDF factory registry and the templating service.
+`AbstractPdfGenerator` by default, takes a PDF factory registry and the templating service.
+You may
+need to add more dependencies, depending on your implementation.